 In the very early stages is the SAP Function as a Service which will enable developers to build and run a function or business logic and the resources required for it will be triggered as a service.
 So whether you need a database, storage, memory or front end, the services will be started and stopped on demand.

-And finally, the SAP Cloud Platform as a public cloud is changing its nature to offer much more flexibility to businesses that need more of a private cloud option, for many reasons such as legal regulations.
+And finally, the SAP Business Technology Platform as a public cloud is changing its nature to offer much more flexibility to businesses that need more of a private cloud option, for many reasons such as legal regulations.
 It is now available as a private cloud offered by IBM and Atos.

 For more information on these or other SAP innovations, please contact us